heathermiller/dist-prog-book/chapter/1/gRPC.md

   <em>Table 2: Officially supported languages by gRPC.</em>
 </p>

-There are benchmarks being performed on a daily basis to ensure that gRPC performs optimally under high-throughput conditions as illustrated in Figure 6.
+There are benchmarks being performed on a daily basis to ensure that gRPC performs optimally under high-throughput conditions as illustrated in Figure 6 {% cite gRPC-Benchmark %}.

 <p align="center">
   <img src="figures/grpc-benchmark.png" /><br>